Hours: Tuesday: 10 am- 5 pm ; Wednesday- Friday 10 am–4 pm

 Apply

-2023 Selected Artists
+2023 Past Artists

 Bri Dostie is a multidisciplinary artist, and outdoor cultural strategist with studio practice spanning visual arts (drawing, watercolor, painting, illustration, digital) and writing.
 She is also a member of the newly founded Northwest Montana Feminist Birding Club.
 Her work follows lines of inquiry around identity, environmental influence, queerness, interconnected existence, and maps relational dynamics through observation and celebration of the natural world.
 Dostie’s visual expressions are reflective and detailed, often exploring narratives of relationship and reclamation.
 After her residency, she plans on creating coloring pages, identification guides, and sharing stories through visual and written responses through small group experiences.